 the ability to record the physical examination results and a treatment plan clearly and accurately.

 Standard 5.
 Emotional Fortitude

-the capacity to maintain composure and continue to function well during periods of high stress.
+the capacity to maintain composure and continue to function well during periods of high stress the perseverance, diligence and commitment to complete the athletic training education program as outlined and sequenced.

 Standard 6.
 Commitment